-In line with the objectives of the business plan launched in 2013, throughout 2016 and 2017, DCL continued its efforts to adapt its operating model in two strategic directions: the Group's operational simplification and centralisation.
-Various projects result from this objective.
+In line with the objectives of the business plan launched in 2013, throughout 2018 DCL continued its efforts to adapt its operating model in two strategic directions: the Group's operational simplification and centralisation.

 Simplification of the Group structure

 The Dexia Group continues to progress in the implementation of the Orderly Resolution Plan through the restructuring, closing or sale of Group entities.